Nana-Kwame-bot/reactive_repository/README.md

 ## Getting Started 🚀

-To use the Reactive Repository brick, you need to have Dart and rxdart package in your environment.
+To use the Reactive Repository brick, you need to have the rxdart package in your environment.
 If you haven't already, add rxdart to your project's pubspec.yaml:

 With Dart:
 ```bash